 Wattling can be done as a fence, door or wall.
 You may have heard of ‘wattle and daub’?
+A very old technique for walls of houses.
 This is making a wattle wall as the foundation and then daubing on clay (and dung, and straw…) to make the wall solid and more air tight.

 When to Wattle

 The best time to make a wattling fence is when you prune.
-For me, here in France, that is the early winter.
+For me, here in France, that is early in the new year.
 February ideally.
-I prefer to prune the branches I need while they are still dormant but also when the weather has warmed up enough that I am starting to work in the garden, clearing and rebuilding.
+I prefer to prune the branches I need while they are still dormant.
+But I also like when the weather has warmed up enough that I want to start to work in the garden, clearing and rebuilding.